-This Compensation Discussion and Analysis explains our compensation philosophy, objectives and practices in place for our President and Chief Executive Officer ("CEO"), our Chief Financial Officer ("CFO") and our other named executive officers (collectively, the "Named Executive Officers") during fiscal 2016.
-Compensation for our Named Executive Officers is determined by the Compensation Committee of the Board of Directors (the "Committee") and is supported by market data and advice from their independent compensation consultant, Meridian Compensation Partners, LLC ("Meridian").
+This Compensation Discussion and Analysis explains our compensation philosophy, objectives and practices in place for our President and Chief Executive Officer ("CEO"), our Chief Financial Officer ("CFO") and our other named executive officers (collectively, the "Named Executive Officers") during fiscal 2018.
+Compensation for our Named Executive Officers is determined by the Compensation Committee of the Board (the "Committee") and is supported by market data and advice from an independent compensation consultant retained by the Committee, Meridian Compensation Partners, LLC ("Meridian").